Blue Waters Innovation and Exploration Allocations

 Additional details of the system design may be obtained from: https://bluewaters.ncsa.illinois.edu/hardware-summary

-Only Principal Investigators who are faculty or senior staff at US research organizations are eligible to submit an Innovation allocation proposal.
+Only Principal Investigators who are faculty or senior staff at US research and development organizations, or who are employees or funded by US intelligence entities are eligible to submit an allocation proposal.
 The proposals can, however, include co-PIs and collaborators from other institutions.

 A project proposal should contain the following:

-- Name(s) of PI and Co-PIs and if applicable, name(s) of collaborators and their institutions
+- Name(s) and contact information of PI and Co-PIs and if applicable, name(s) of collaborators and their institutions

 - Project Overview